YASHWANTgs/browser-artifact-forensics/README.md

 # Screenshots

-All screenshots of evidence extraction and analysis are located in the `screenshots/` folder.
+All screenshots of evidence extraction and analysis are available
 # Forensic Evidence

-Raw output exported as `.CSV` from NirSoft tool is available in the `evidence/` folder:
+Raw output exported as `.CSV` from NirSoft tool is available .
 - **Browser forensics yashwant.csv**

 # Use Case Scenario